alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

             raise e
 ```

 While this method may be intimidating, don't let it scare you!
-This is simply the core code of our companion piece, gently refactored to fit into our tool's (and the PythonSdk's) runtime and lifecycle.
+It is simply the core code of our companion piece, gently refactored to fit into our tool's (and the PythonSdk's) runtime and lifecycle.

 In this method we:
-  * load our dataset `tf.data.Dataset.save` 's sibling
+  * load our dataset `tf.data.Dataset.save's sibling
-  * create and adapt our `vectorize_layer: tensorflow.keras.layers.TextVectorization` as recommended by tensorflow
+  * create and adapt our `vectorize_layer: tensorflow.keras.layers.TextVectorization` as recommended by TensorFlow
-  * cache our datasets (now loading data as `Datasets` begins to payoff!)
+  * cache our datasets (now loading data as `Datasets` begins to pay off!)
-  * init, compile, evaluate and save our base model to generate our previews
+  * init, compile, evaluate, and save our base model.]
-  * save
+  * generate  data for our previews

-You may have noticed we use a decorater here too, `staticmethod`.
+You may have noticed we use a decorator here as well `static method`.
-We do this to allow us to call this with `Multiprocessing`  to train our model without blocking our python sdk service process.
-We also add in a multiprocessing queue to easily retrieve the results and send it to the frontend before ending.
+We do this to allow us to call this using `Multiprocessing`  to train our model without blocking our Python sdk service process.
+We also add in a multiprocessing queue to quickly retrieve the results and send them to the front end before ending.
-Lastly for this method, note we catch a generalized exception and explicity raise it.
-This allows us to throw in a controlled way such that designer can report, but log it _before_ the process terminates as we discussed early on in this section of the guide.
+Lastly, note that we catch a generalized exception and explicitly raise it for this method.
+Doing that allows us to throw in a controlled way such that the Designer can report but log it _before_ the process terminates, as we discussed early on in this section of the guide.

 As you might have noticed, we currently have a non-trivial amount of arguments.
-Since we collect these via IPC (**Read:** InterProcess Communication: N processes running separately; think excel and tablue with a linked spreadsheet.), these will also be more difficult to keep in synch.
+Since we collect these via IPC (**Read:** InterProcess Communication: N processes running separately; think to Excel and tablue with a linked spreadsheet.), these will also be more difficult to keep in sync.
-As such, we want a function to extract these that we can wrap in a try/catch block to explicitly catch and report `KeyErrors` or similarly common exceptions in this context.
+As such, we want a function to extract these that we can wrap in a try/catch block to explicitly capture and report `KeyErrors` or similarly common exceptions in this context.

 #### Function: `get_model_args()`